 Books for Insight, Strategies, Advice on ASD

-I have done a few blog posts now, and spoken on 612ABC, about books which focus on the Autism Spectrum.
-However I am no expert in this area and a firm believer in finding the right specialists to help families navigate their way through life.
 I firmly believe that books are perfect for discussing the big issues in life and I have spoken on many occasions about books which support children who are experiencing grief, family breakdown, childhood illness, dyslexia, allergies and dealing with the jungle that is the school playground.
 I continue to be regualrly asked for books about the Autism Spectrum and so have convinced an expert in the field, Sally Daley (yes related…full disclosure!) to share her favourite books in this area.
-Sally is now back in Brisbane after many, many years abroad, and she works with Places You’ll Go, which provides consultancy and training for schools, legal and medical advocacy and case management services for many children, teenagers and adults with an Autism Spectrum Disorder.
+Thank you Sally!

 In almost twenty years of working with children and young people on the Autism Spectrum, I have been asked many times for books that give insight, strategies and advice to make the journey easier.
 There are so many books available, it can actually be a bit of a minefield.
 Below are just some of the invaluable titles I have collected on my way.
 I have taught in both Australia and London in mainstream and specialist settings.
 I gained my Masters in Autism in the UK whilst working as an ASD Outreach Teacher.
 Now based in Brisbane, I work with a fantastic business called Places You’ll Go (more information at the end of this post).